 Will there be limited capacity to allow for socially-distanced seating?

-We will begin to gather at 20% of official occupancy, meaning 120 people for services in the church Sanctuary.
+We will begin to gather at 50% of official occupancy, meaning 300 people for services in the church Sanctuary.
 Seating will be set up to allow for social distancing between rows and household groups and as you enter the building, ushers will help your group find a seat, appropriately spaced.
-Visit our Reservations page to save a spot for your household.

 Does my family need to reserve a seat?